LukeMcCulloch/cpp-cuda-flow-solver-1/README.md

 The plan is to allow for switching between fast numerical libraries such as Eigen, and hand rolled expression templates on the C++ side, and between, ... thrust, cuBlas, etc., and hand rolled CUDA on the GPU side.
 By doing this I hope to increase my proficiency with all the components involved.

+NOTE:  since switching to nvcc, this code has suddenly become invalid for Windows.
+I will see if I can fix this if I have any time to look at it this week.